nishanthvijayan/zomato-analytics/README.md

 node index.js
 ```

-When running the tool for the first time, you'll be prompted to enter your Zomato usernam/email & password.
+When running the tool for the first time, you'll be prompted to enter your Zomato username/emailID & password.
+The values you enter will be stored in `~/.config/configstore/zomato-analytics.json`

 ### Options
 To save your orders to a json file, use the `-s` / `--save` option:
 ```